Our fund supports research and practical work to help develop just and sustainable relationships with the places in which we live.

 Our international Research Fund supports a wide range of small, high-quality, independent research projects.

 The projects should, in line with the priorities identified in our Research Strategy:

 - Address injustice in landscape contexts

 - Help to develop human, landscape-scale responses to rapid environmental change

 - Help society to achieve a democratic and sustainable approach to the development and governance of landscape

 - Question conventional modes of thought and practice and, by supporting creativity and aspiration, empowers people to envisage living in a just and sustainable relationship with landscape.

 We invite applications annually through our Funding Call; see below or sign up to be notified of the Call for Applications.

-Due to the popularity and ongoing relevance of the landscape justice theme, which was the focus for the 50th Anniversary Research Fund, we are continuing with the theme for 2019.
-However we would particularly welcome projects focusing on the interplay of language (broadly understood), landscape governance and justice.
-This was one of the main themes that arose during our Landscape Justice Debate in December 2018, and the point was also made that language we used in speaking and studying landscape impacts on the nature of landscape research, the subject matter, the participants and the outcomes.
+Due to the popularity and ongoing relevance of the landscape justice theme, which was the focus for the 50th Anniversary Research Fund, we are continuing to fund projects under this theme for 2020.
+We would particularly welcome projects focusing on the interplay of landscape justice and rapid environmental change.
+This was a key theme arising from the Landscape Symposium held in December 2019, where reflections on how the language we use in speaking, framing and studying landscape impacts on the nature of landscape research, the subject matter, the participants and the outcomes.